Legal Framework for Electronic Archiving

 - The reliability of the manner in which the integrity of the information is maintained.
 The technical environment and database of electronic records should be maintained on a periodic basis to ensure long-term and effective use of such records.

 HR Best Practices: The full electronic archiving era is approaching, but for now it is not possible to guarantee that all paper documents can be destroyed.
-For Chinese employers, the general rule is that an electronic scanned copy of the original document is legally valid as long as it is authentic, integral and unaltered.
+For Chinese employers, it’s good practice to keep the paper original in addition to the electronic copy in case the record is questioned in court.